 For the [CH1] and [CH2] connectors on the front panel, the generator has an output impedance of 50Ω .
-If the actual load does not match the set load, the displayed voltage will not be the same as the output voltage.
+If the actual load does not match the source impedance, the displayed voltage will not be the same as the output voltage setting on the generator.
 This function is used to match the displayed voltage with the expected one.
 This setting does not actually change the output impedance to any other value.